cstevenson7/Final_Project_JavaScript/README.md

 ##Issues Encountered:

+- Having to do so much within the promise or the array f objects was empty
 - Creating dynamic variable names in JavaScript
 - I didn't want all 11 or 15 markers to display on the map
 - Since I had the map on the same page as the temperature data, I had to wait for the